How to export from Jira to Microsoft Excel: 2 easy methods

 Product Marketing Manager

-Wilson is the Product Marketing Manager for Hierarchy for Jira at Upscale.
+Wilson is the former Product Marketing Manager for Hierarchy for Jira at Upscale.
 With a deep passion for being the voice of the customer and understanding market trends, he thrives on discovering new and innovative use cases for Hierarchy for Jira, empowering users and ensuring their success with our app.

 Jira